EliriaT/CS-Labs/asymetricCipher/REPORT.md

 ```

 The client represented by the main.go, tests the implementation by creating a list of objects of the Cipher interface type.
 It calls the `rsa.NewRSA()` function and appends the `rsaCipher` to the list.
-Then it the Encrypt() and Decrypt() methods of the instance are called.
+Then it calls the Encrypt() and Decrypt() methods of the instance.

 ```golang
 //The list composed of objects that correspond to the Cipher interface